sindresorhus/capture-website-cli/readme.md

     --debug                  Show the browser window to see what it's doing --overwrite              Overwrite the destination file if it exists --launch-options         Puppeteer launch options as JSON
+	  --clip                   An object which specifies clipping region of the page.

   Examples
     $ capture-website https://sindresorhus.com screenshot.png